chunhualiao/chunhualiao.github.io/_posts/2023-03-25-systematic-approach-to-innovation.md

 Quantitative changes in biological traits accumulate over multiple generations, ultimately leading to qualitative changes that result in new species.
 Whether the change is quantitative or qualitative, the process of feature vector transformation is the same.

-## Extending biological information expression and innovation processes to everything
+## Extending Biological Innovation Processes to Everything

 By understanding the characteristic expression and innovation processes of organisms, we can apply the same concepts to the innovation process of everything.
 The first step is to identify the expressions (feature vectors) of various features of the thing in question.
 For instance, a bottle of bottled water may have the following feature vectors: color (transparent), weight (900 grams), composition (pure water), number of uses (disposable), recyclable or not (yes), bottle material (plastic), bottle shape (cylinder shape), opening size (small diameter), temperature (room temperature), and so on.